bradlaronde/MidiJack/README.md

   Returns the list of active controllers.

+- MidiMaster.GetPitchBend (channel)

+  Returns the pitch bend value.
+The value ranges from -1.0 (full down) to 1.0 (full up), with 0.0 as center (no pitch bend).

 There are also delegates for the each type of MIDI event.

 - MidiMaster.noteOnDelegate (channel, noteNumber, velocity)